Vyral/jeff-riber/_posts/2019-07-15-what-can-a-standing-desk-do-for-you.md

 {% include youtube.html %}

-We’re not talking about anything explicitly real estate-related today, but we are talking about something else that I’m passionate about: Standing desks.
+We’re not talking about anything explicitly real estate-related today, but we are talking about something else that I’m passionate about: standing desks.

 How many of you use a standing desk on a daily or weekly basis? **I’ve been using one for about eight years now and I absolutely love it.** It’s a habit at this point and something I don’t talk about as much as I used to, but I thought I would talk about it today in order to discuss all the benefits it has given me.<br>&nbsp;<br>My standing desk has not only increased my energy level, but it has also kept me from getting sore after exercise as well. **You also have better posture, burn more calories, and more.**